ubiqsecurity/ubiq-dotnet/README.md

     - .NET Core cross-platform development
 -   If building the ubiq-dotnet library from source, the ubiq-dotnet solution assumes the .NET Framework 4.6.1 for Windows, .NET Core 2.0 or later, and .NET Standard 2.0 or later.

-Within the Solution Explorer pane, right-click the WinConsole project, then select *Set as Startup Project*.
+Within the Solution Explorer pane, right-click the UbiqSecurity project, then select *Set as Startup Project*.

 From the Build menu, execute *Rebuild Solution* to compile all projects.